Quantum Approaches to Consciousness

 3. Quantum Brain

-There are quite a number of accounts discussing quantum theory in relation to consciousness that adopt basic ideas of quantum theory in a purely metaphorical manner.
+There are quite a number of accounts discussing quantum theory in relation to consciousness that adopt basic ideas of quantum theory in a purely narrative manner.
 Quantum theoretical terms such as entanglement, superposition, collapse, complementarity, and others are used without specific reference to how they are defined precisely and how they are applicable to specific situations.
-For instance, conscious acts are just postulated to be interpretable somehow analogously to physical acts of measurement, or correlations in psychological systems are just postulated to be interpretable somehow analogously to physical entanglement.
+For instance, conscious acts are just claimed to be interpretable somehow similarly to physical acts of measurement, or correlations in psychological systems are just claimed to be interpretable somehow similarly to physical entanglement.
 Such accounts may provide fascinating science fiction, and they may even be important to inspire nuclei of ideas to be worked out in detail.
-But unless such detailed work leads beyond vague metaphors and analogies, they do not yet represent scientific progress.
-Approaches falling into this category will not be discussed in this contribution.
+But unless such detailed work leads beyond vague allusions and intimations, they do not yet represent scientific progress.
+Approaches falling into this category will not be further discussed in this contribution.

 The third category refers to further developments or generalizations of present-day quantum theory.
 An obvious candidate in this respect is the proposal by Penrose to relate elementary conscious acts to gravitation-induced reductions of quantum states.
 Ultimately, this requires the framework of a future theory of quantum gravity which is far from having been developed.
 Together with Penrose, Hameroff has argued that microtubuli might be the right place to look for such state reductions.